List of Kaizoku Sentai Gokaiger characters: Great Powers

-The Great Powers (大いなる力, ōinaru chikara) are varying special powers based on the Gokaigers' Sentai predecessors, which they gain by earning past Sentai heroes' approval.
-While all of the Great Powers are summoned through the corresponding team's set of Ranger Keys, many of them manifest as mecha that can combine with that of the Gokaigers', GokaiOh, while some allow it or the Gokaigers themselves to perform unique attacks.
+The Great Powers (大いなる力, Ōinaru Chikara) are varying special powers based on the Gokaigers' Sentai predecessors, which they gain by earning past Sentai heroes' approval.
+While all of the Great Powers are summoned through the corresponding team's set of Ranger Keys, many of them manifest as mecha that can combine with GokaiOh while some allow either it or the Gokaigers themselves to perform unique attacks.